Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 ### KeyVaultAccessControlClient

-A [KeyVaultAccessControlClient][src-rbac-client] provides both synchronous and asynchronous operations allowing for management of Role Definitions (instances of `KeyVaultRoleDefinition`) and Role Assignments (instances of `KeyVaultRoleAssignment`).
+A `KeyVaultAccessControlClient` provides both synchronous and asynchronous operations allowing for management of Role Definitions (instances of `KeyVaultRoleDefinition`) and Role Assignments (instances of `KeyVaultRoleAssignment`).

 ### KeyVaultBackupClient

-A [KeyVaultBackupClient][src-backup-client] provides both synchronous and asynchronous operations for performing full key backups, full key restores, and selective key restores.
+A `KeyVaultBackupClient` provides both synchronous and asynchronous operations for performing full key backups, full key restores, and selective key restores.

 ### Long running operations

-The operations done by the [KeyVaultBackupClient][src-backup-client] may take as much time as needed by the Azure resources, requiring a client layer to keep track, serialize and resume the operations through the lifecycle of the programs that wait for them to finish.
+The operations done by the `KeyVaultBackupClient` may take as much time as needed by the Azure resources, requiring a client layer to keep track, serialize and resume the operations through the lifecycle of the programs that wait for them to finish.
 This is done via a common abstraction through the package [@azure/core-lro][core-lro].

-The [KeyVaultBackupClient][src-backup-client] offers three methods that execute long running operations:
+The `KeyVaultBackupClient` offers three methods that execute long running operations:

 - `beginBackup`, starts generating a backup of an Azure Key Vault on the specified Storage Blob account.
 - `beginRestore`, starts restoring all key materials using the SAS token pointing to a previously stored Azure Blob storage backup folder.